awi-esc/Datasets.jl/README.md

   "tierney2020"   => Dict{String, Any}("aliases"=>AbstractString["jesstierney/l…
 ```

-An equivalent declaration can be defined in a toml file for more clarify (that's what I'd recommended):
+An equivalent declaration can be defined in a `datasets.toml` file for more clarify (that's what I'd recommended)

 ```toml
 [herzschuh2021]